 A crisp white rose is appropriate for any season (it's incredibly timeless).
 Add a leaf or two to give a nod to the changing colors.

 Use Unexpected Accents

-“Lately, I’ve been into adding dried bunny tail grass to boutonnieres because of their small size, exciting texture, and everlasting condition,” says De Course.
+“Lately, I’ve been into adding dried bunny tail grass to boutonnieres because of their small size, exciting texture, and everlasting condition,” says De Corse.
 For this Tuscan destination wedding, the groom sported a petite boutonniere consisting of scabiosa pods, eucalyptus, and bunny tail grass tied with twine for a rustic take on an autumn-inspired design.

 Add Dried Flowers and Grasses

-“A great way to play into the fall season is to add dried bits to your boutonnieres, such as berries, grasses, or even greenery,” says De Course.
+“A great way to play into the fall season is to add dried bits to your boutonnieres, such as berries, grasses, or even greenery,” says De Corse.
 Pampas grass is often used for weddings with a more bohemian flair, but the color and shape of the dried grass make it the perfect option for a fall-inspired boutonniere, no matter your wedding style.
 “It’s a great way to add texture and interest into the boutonnieres.”